Larry Fink is the CEO of BlackRock, the largest asset management firm in the world with over $5 trillion under its control.

 Fink wrote that “society increasingly is turning to the private sector and asking that companies respond to broader societal challenges.”

-What role do we play in the community?
+What role do I play in the community?

-But the growing conversation about businesses delivering financial and social value doesn’t have to be dominated by billionaire CEOs.
+The growing conversation about businesses delivering financial and social value need not be dominated by billionaire CEOs.